equinor/witsml-explorer/Src/WitsmlExplorer.Desktop/README.md

 Witsml Explorer Desktop Edition is an easy-to-install version of Witsml Explorer.
 However, this edition does not support all features as the web application.

+> :warning: **Please be aware that there is a potential risk associated with running jobs while using the desktop edition**: As the API is running locally on your machine, there is a potential risk that critical jobs may not be able to finish.
+This could be due to exiting the application while running a job, computer shutdown, power outage or any other cause that forces the computer or application to shut down.

 ## Supported operating systems

 - Windows 64-bit